DTIGitOne/ita-15.12-vjezba/README.md

+This is my fourth project, and it is probably my most ambitious and interesting one yet.
+I decided to make an entire website through CSS and javascript alone in order to gain a better understanding of the fundamentals of javascript.

 When I was thinking of ways to improve my JavaScript logic, I figured I would make a website using only JavaScript.
 However, I realized that writing element.style... every time would make my code hundreds of lines long, so I decided to use CSS to save some time.
 I got this idea while sitting in class and learning how to use JavaScript append and createElement functions, but I wasn't really understanding them.
 I was practicing JavaScript weeks before, but I couldn't catch up to everything we were learning, so I decided to do this big project to learn more.

 After finishing this project, which took me 3 days, I had the feeling after that I finally understood how JavaScript is supposed to be written.
 This was one of my best decisions to start doing because it really helped me understand how JavaScript works.